Dudhsagar Dairy

-The Mehsana District Cooperative Milk Producers' Union Limited, popularly known as Dudhsagar Dairy, is a division of Gujarat Cooperative Milk Marketing Federation which is under the ownership of Ministry of Cooperation of the Government of Gujarat.
+The Dudhsagar Dairy (Mehsana District Cooperative Milk Producers' Union Limited) is a division of Gujarat Cooperative Milk Marketing Federation which is under the ownership of Ministry of Cooperation of the Government of Gujarat.

 Dudhsagar Dairy is the second largest dairy in Asia, processing on an average 1.41 e6kg of milk each day.
 It has established a network for procuring milk from 500,000 milk producers through 1150 village milk cooperatives.

 Today, Dudhsagar Dairy has a membership of over 520,000 dairy farmers.
 Its consolidated turnover in 2012–13 was more than Rs.
 34 billion.
 The union procured 614.7 e6kg of milk during 2012–13 at an average milk procurement of 3.2 e6kg of milk per day during peak season.

 The union is ISO 9001:2000, ISO 14000:2004, and ISO 22000:2005 certified and is an environment-friendly organization.

 History

 A cooperative movement, on the lines of Amul-model, initiated in Mehsana, organized the rural milk producers, encouraging them to pull together their resources.
 On 8 November 1960, Dudhsagar dairy was registered under Mumbai Co-operative societies act, 1925.
 Shri Mansinhbhai Pruthviraj Patel laid the foundation stone on 2 April 1963.

 Gujarat Cooperative Milk Marketing Federation Ltd. (GCMMF) is a body of Dairy Cooperatives in Gujarat.
 Thirteen dairy cooperatives work under GCMMF.
 Mehsana District Cooperative Milk Producer's Union Limited is also a part of GCMMF, and it contributes the highest amount of milk collection for GCMMF.
 GCMMF sells its milk brand under the name of Amul.